Between the ages of 30 and 64 you may be invited for a range of health checks, some of which will be new to you.

 As you get older, you're more likely to develop a range of conditions that are rare in younger people such as breast and bowel cancer.
 Because of this, you'll be invited to have some screening tests and health checks in your middle years.

 The earlier cancers and other conditions can be detected, the better the chance for a full recovery.
+Here are examples of screening tests that you will be offered in your middle years.

 Cervical cancer screening